 Let us now, by way of conclusion, assign the following reasons, why the doctrine of eternal election is to be with other great truths, prominently, and constantly preached.

-1st.
+First.
 Because it is asserted throughout the bible, there is neither a book, nor an epistle from Genesis to Revelation; wherein the doctrine of election is not either literally stated, or clearly implied.
-As to the book of Genesis, I had almost said, it is full of it; in Genesis we are told of a difference between Cain and Abel, a difference which none but the Lord could make, in this book it is we are informed, of Isaac, and Ishmael, Jacob and Esau; and of the sufferings and exaltation of Joseph; in Exodus we see, and are assured, that it was the Lord that put a difference between the Egyptians and Israel; and in Leviticus that atonement, and the offerings were for Israel; and in Numbers, that the priestly blessing was to rest upon Israel (Numb. vi.
-22); and in Deuteronomy, that the Lord’s portion is his people, Jacob (not Esau) is the lot of his inheritance; in Joshua, discriminating mercy takes Rahab, and leaves the city of Jericho to destruction; in Judges the Lord gives victory to Israel from time to time, by the hands of Deborah, Gideon, Samson, &c., in the book of Ruth, why did Orpah kiss her mother-in-law and return to her gods, and yet Ruth clave unto Naomi, and felt an interest in Naomi’s God; in 1st of Samuel, it is written, “the Lord will not forsake his people for his great name’s sake; because it hath pleased the Lord to make you his people” (Chap. xii.
-22.); in 2nd Samuel, an everlasting covenant ordered in all things, and sure; in the 1st of Kings the glory of Solomon, and peace and prosperity of Israel, and the one widow to which Elijah was sent; 2nd book of Kings, the one leper cleansed, and Israel reformed by means of Hezekiah; in the 1st book of Chron., it is written, “remember his marvelous works ye children of Jacob, his chosen ones;” in the 2nd book of Chron.
-Repentance bestowed upon Manasseh (Chap. xxxiii.); in Ezra, the return (not of the Babylonians, but of the Israelites) to build a temple of the Lord; in Nehemiah it is written, that it grieved them (the enemies) that there was come a man to seek the welfare of the children of Israel (Chap. ii.
-10); in Ester it is written of Mordecai, that he was accepted of the multitude of his brethren: seeking the wealth of people, and speaking peace to all his seed (Chap.
-10.); and as for Job, he knew that his Redeemer lived; and that, therefore he should live too; that the Lord was of one mind, and none can turn him; and as for the rest of the prophets, the evangelists, and epistles, they are so full of the doctrine of eternal election, that he who has ears to hear, and eyes to see, may run as he listens, or reads.
+As to the book of Genesis, I had almost said, it is full of it; in Genesis we are told of a difference between Cain and Abel, a difference which none but the Lord could make, in this book it is we are informed, of Isaac, and Ishmael, Jacob and Esau; and of the sufferings and exaltation of Joseph; in Exodus we see, and are assured, that it was the Lord that put a difference between the Egyptians and Israel; and in Leviticus that atonement, and the offerings were for Israel; and in Numbers, that the priestly blessing was to rest upon Israel (Numbers 6, 22); and in Deuteronomy, that the Lord’s portion is his people, Jacob (not Esau) is the lot of his inheritance; in Joshua, discriminating mercy takes Rahab, and leaves the city of Jericho to destruction; in Judges the Lord gives victory to Israel from time to time, by the hands of Deborah, Gideon, Samson, etc., in the book of Ruth, why did Orpah kiss her mother-in-law and return to her gods, and yet Ruth clave unto Naomi, and felt an interest in Naomi’s God; in the first of Samuel, it is written, “the Lord will not forsake his people for his great name’s sake; because it hath pleased the Lord to make you his people” (Chapter 7, 22.); in Second Samuel, an everlasting covenant ordered in all things, and sure; in the First of Kings the glory of Solomon, and peace and prosperity of Israel, and the one widow to which Elijah was sent; Second book of Kings, the one leper cleansed, and Israel reformed by means of Hezekiah; in the Frist book of Chronicles, it is written, “remember his marvelous works ye children of Jacob, his chosen ones;” in the Second book of Chronicles, repentance bestowed upon Manasseh (Chapter 33); in Ezra, the return (not of the Babylonians, but of the Israelites) to build a temple of the Lord; in Nehemiah it is written, that it grieved them (the enemies) that there was come a man to seek the welfare of the children of Israel (Chapter 2, 10); in Ester it is written of Mordecai, that he was accepted of the multitude of his brethren: seeking the wealth of people, and speaking peace to all his seed (Chapter 10.); and as for Job, he knew that his Redeemer lived; and that, therefore he should live too; that the Lord was of one mind, and none can turn him; and as for the rest of the prophets, the evangelists, and epistles, they are so full of the doctrine of eternal election, that he who has ears to hear, and eyes to see, may run as he listens, or reads.